saraminguez/Domain-Generalization-DR/README.md

 ![Image](Images/Proposed_method.jpg)

 EyePACS dataset has been used to carry out the different experiments.
-Please download the dataset here: [PubMed Open Access Non-Commercial Data Dump](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data).
+Please download the dataset here: [EyePACS dataset](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data).

 In addition, this dataset has been separated by the different cameras that were used to acquire it.
+The labels have been provided by Yang, Dalu, et al. [1].
+It has to be mentioned that they stated differences between these labels and the ones used by them in their approach.

 ## Code description